godchii/CSE471-Project01/README.md

                          3.Flanging
                          4.Chorus

-Find all the scores in file named "score"
+\nFind all the scores in file named "score"

 Find all the result waves in file named "finalresult"